 Monthly data on employment, unemployment and economic inactivity.

-The UK employment rate was 75.2%.
-This is up 0.5 percentage points on the quarter and down 0.4 percentage points on the year.
+The UK employment rate was 75.4%.
+This is down 0.2 percentage points on the quarter and up 0.3 percentage points on the year.

-The unemployment rate in Wales was 4.2%.
-This is unchanged over the quarter and up by 1.0 percentage points on the year.
+The unemployment rate in Wales was 3.2%.
+This is down 0.3 percentage points on the quarter and down 1.0 percentage points on the year.

-The UK unemployment rate was 4.6%.
-This is 0.3 percentage points down on the quarter and 0.3 percentage points up on the year.
+The UK unemployment rate was 3.6%.
+This is down 0.2 percentage points on the quarter and down 1.0 percentage points on the year.

 Economic inactivity rate

-The economic inactivity rate in Wales was 22.0%, the lowest rate since April to June 2019.
-This is 0.8 percentage points down on the quarter and 1.7 percentage points down on the year.
+The economic inactivity rate in Wales was 25.6%.
+This is up 2.3 percentage points over the quarter and up 3.5 percentage points on the year.
+These are the largest annual and quarterly increases since records began in 1992.

-The UK economic inactivity rate was 21.1%.
-This is down by 0.3 percentage points on the quarter and up 0.2 percentage points on the year.
+The UK economic inactivity rate was 21.7%.
+This is up 0.4 percentage points over the quarter and up 0.5 percentage points on the year.

 Monthly paid employees and earnings from Pay As You Earn Real Time Information